jynxmagic/SearchAlgorithmsV2/README.md

 If your issue has not yet been addressed, comment on the Windows Known Issues page.

+5. RUN `$python bin/main.py` FROM THE SAME FOLDER THIS FILE IS LOCATED.

 # Enviornment used to run tests:
 Processor: AMD Ryzen 2700X 16CPU Processor ~@3.7GHZ